Equidistribution of primitive rational points on expanding horospheres: Proof of Theorem

-It follows that it is enough to show that for $\bu$ as in~\eqref{reduced form}, the type is as claimed.
-Going back to equation~\eqref{basic eq} we see that for $\bu$ as in~\eqref{reduced form}, the matrix $\ga$ that solves~\eqref{basic eq} is the inverse of the matrix $\del$ appearing in~\eqref{bigmatrix}.
-A short computation shows that (using the formula for the inverse of a $2\times 2$ matrix) this inverse equals to
+It follows from the proofs of Lemmas~\ref{basic lemma}, \ref{lemprimc} that a possible choice for $\ga$ is the inverse of the matrix $\del$ appearing in~\eqref{bigmatrix}.
+A short computation shows that (using the formula for the inverse of a $2\times 2$ matrix) this inverse is

-In other words $\pi_3(a(k)x_{k^{-1}\bu})$ is the $m$-dimensional unimodular lattice which concludes the proof of the first step.
+In other words $\pi_3(a(k)x_{k^{-1}\bu})$ is the $m$-dimensional unimodular lattice which is a Hecke-friend of $\bZ^m$ of the desired type. \end{proof}